roban/machine-epistemology/_posts/2015-06-28-foundherentism.md

 over the missing data, which will generally lower the likelihood of the observed data.
-Therefore *adding* the missing data should increase the likelihood of the sub-model and tend to increase its "justification" (posterior probability) relative to a model that is indifferent to the extra evidence.
+Therefore *adding* the missing data should increase the likelihood of the sub-model and tend to increase its "justification" (posterior probability), while leaving unchanged the posterior of a sub-model that is indifferent to the extra evidence.

 However, if the data is "irrelevant" -- if it adds no information to the model and therefore fails to increase the likelihood of the